rossanx/akfs/docs/journal.md

 1 - Getting the system to execute our code as the first thing after the firmware.

-We have chosen an x86 system (a.k.a.
+We have chosen the x86/i386 (a.k.a.
 PC) to be the target architecture of the kernel. x86 systems start by executing the firmware located at the main board (we are considering the execution of the BIOS and not EFI/UEFI).
 As the last step, the firmware tries to load the first